lelaut/segeth/README.md

 # Segeth

+Segeth is an online tool used to search for vulnerabilities in [Smart Contracts](https://ethereum.org/en/developers/docs/smart-contracts/).
+For now we only use [Slither](https://github.com/crytic/slither) but soon we shall be adding new ones.

 ## How to run?

 To run this project in a docker container you will need to execute the following commands: